thebiggeek/jekyll-serif-theme/index.md

 ---
 title: SproutBox CoWorking Spaces
 layout: home
-description: Our CoWorkingSpaces increase productivity, help you collaborate and innovate.
+description: Our CoWorking Spaces increase productivity, help you collaborate and innovate.
 Focus on what you do the best, and we will make sure your office is amongst the best.
 Month on Month renewals, Scalable Spaces, Crisp Serviced Back Agreements.
 intro_image: "images/illustrations/pointing.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true